aimms/how-to/Articles/329/329-more-logging.rst

 #.  **Logger** A logger is a tracing facility built in a software component.

-#.  **Logger naming** A logger is usually named after the component it is built in.
+#.  **Logger naming** A logger is usually named after the component in which it is built.
-    When a main component has a sub component, the tracing facility of the sub component is usually named ``<main component>.<sub component>``.
-An so on recursively.
+    When the main component has a sub-component, the tracing facility of the sub-component is usually named ``<main component>.<sub component>``.
+And so on recursively.

 #.  **Log level** Both a logger and a message have a level associated with it.
-    When the message level is equal or greater than the level of the logger, it is written to file.
+    When the message level is equal to or greater than the level of the logger, it is written to file.
     Here is the list of log levels used (from low to high):

     #.  *Trace* Typically intermediate results, and indications of where execution is.